 In a small percentage of cases, medication may be prescribed without a patient’s involvement in concurrent psychotherapy.
 Generally, this is done in relation to more chronic conditions where a patient has previously received psychotherapy and needs only to remain on psychotropic medication for continued symptom management and relapse prevention.

 In most cases, side effects are mild and short lived.
-For some people, however, side effects can persist for an indefinite period of time and may require you to consult with your provider for management strategies.
+For some people, however, side effects can persist for an indefinite period of time and may require a follow-up consult with your provider for management strategies.